Skip To Main Content

 Designed for students that have challenges with intellectual functioning, social and daily living skills.
 CORE classroom have at least one teacher, three paraeducators and up to 10 students.
 Students are assigned to both their CORE classroom and a general education classroom in order to ensure growth and development in the areas of social pragmatics, participation in school activities and activities of daily living.
 Related service supports include BCBA, Speech and Language, Social Skills, Occupational and Physical Therapy, as well as, Art and Music Therapy.

 This program is specifically designed for students who have a diagnosis of Autism Spectrum Disorder.
 Students enrolled in these programs typically have difficulties with behavior, social skills and learning in a general education setting.
-The ASD classrooms focus on delivering instruction while utilizing ABA methodology with BCBA supervision.
+The STARR classrooms focus on delivering instruction while utilizing ABA methodology with BCBA supervision.
 Classrooms have one teacher and up to four paraeducators.
 LEarning takes place in small groups with individual instruction.
 Data is taken to inform the team and help drive educational decision making.
 Related services can include BCBA, Speech and Language Therapy, Social Skills, Occupational and Physical Therapy, as well as, Art and Music Therapy.

 TEAM - Together Everyone Achieves More 4 Schools